ocasian/UK-Capital-Gain-app-script-/README.md

-Use this app script to help ind the capital gain for each sales.
+Use this app script to help find the capital gain for each sales.
 It works for cryptos and stocks.

 Action	Trade date	Symbol	Quantity	Price  	Fees